oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

 Learn how to
 - Import a notebook
 - Create a notebook and add paragraphs
-- use Graph Studio notebooks and PGQL and Python paragraphs to query, analyze, and visualize a graph.
+- Use Graph Studio notebooks and PGQL and Python paragraphs to query, analyze, and visualize a graph

 ### Prerequisites

 - Earlier labs of this workshop.
-That is, the graph user exists and you have logged into Graph Studio.
+That is, the graph user exists, you have logged into Graph Studio, and created a graph

 ## Task 1: Import the notebook

 The instructions below show you how to create each notebook paragraph, execute it, and change default visualization settings as needed.
 First **import** the sample notebook and then execute the relevant paragraph for each step in task 2.

-1. Download the exported notebook using this [link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/jyHA4nclWcTaekNIdpKPq3u2gsLb00v_1mmRKDIuOEsp-[…]4u04/b/livelabsfiles/o/labfiles/BANK_GRAPH.dsnb)
+1. Download the exported notebook using this [link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/jyHA4nclWcTaekNIdpKPq3u2gsLb00v_1mmRKDIuOEsp--D6GJWS_tMrqGmb85R2/n/c4u04/b/livelabsfiles/o/labfiles/BANK_GRAPH.dsnb).

 2. Click the **Notebooks** menu icon and then on the **Import** notebook icon on the top right.